RiseGaming/Takistan-Life-Rules/README.md

 ### Insurgents

 1. KOS is acceptable but arresting is preferred.
-2. May be arrested for terrorism or held longer for other crimes.
+2. May detain suspected insurgents for up to 15 minutes under terrorism charges; state the suspected act and log the detention time in faction comms.
 3. No camping Insurgent bases.
 4. Cannot request compensation after being killed by Insurgents.